-Auckland Transport is leading the next phase of works into the southern section of Wynyard Quarter.
-This will continue the revitalisation of this part of the city centre to create people-friendly, vibrant spaces with a more-accessible waterfront.
+Auckland Transport (AT) is leading the next phase of works into the southern section of Wynyard Quarter.
+This will continue the revitalisation of this part of the city centre to create vibrant, people-friendly spaces with a more-accessible waterfront.

 - Find out about street and utility upgrades.

 - Find out about road closures and detours around the Quarter.